Robert G. Card: United States Department of Energy

-From 2001 to 2004, Card served as the Under Secretary of Energy for Energy and Environment in the United States Department of Energy, where he was responsible for the Department's energy, environment and science portfolios with an annual budget of $14 billion and 65,000 federal and contractor employees.
+From 2001 to 2004, Card was the Under Secretary of Energy for Energy and Environment in the United States Department of Energy, where he was responsible for the Department's energy, environment and science portfolios with an annual budget of $14 billion and 65,000 federal and contractor employees.
 This tenure saw what was at the time record funding for renewable and carbon-free energy and research, accelerated progress in the environmental remediation of the Department's legacy sites and the completion of the original Human Genome Project, setting the stage for the next wave of major science projects.

 SNC-Lavalin

-From October 2012 to October 2015, Card served as the CEO of Montreal-based SNC-Lavalin to lead a recovery effort after the firm identified and reported ethics issues from the previous decade.
+From October 2012 to October 2015, Card was the CEO of Montreal-based SNC-Lavalin to lead a recovery effort after the firm identified and reported ethics issues from the previous decade.
 He managed over 40,000 employees and $8 billion in annual revenues, and initiated a revamp of the firm's governance, ethics and compliance program and transformed initiatives in health and safety, environment, sustainability and other aspects of corporate social responsibility.
 He also developed a strategy to maintain the firm's position at the top of the rapidly consolidating engineering and construction sector by selling interests in the firm's substantial infrastructure, power and mining assets to create global Tier-1 engineering and construction capability in oil and gas, mining, power and infrastructure.

 Card was the CEO of joint venture Kaiser-Hill in the decommissioning of the Rocky Flats Nuclear Weapons Plant.

 He was ranked among Canada's 100 highest paid CEOs in 2015.

 Card was appointed a member of the board of Amec Foster Wheeler in 2017.